 Inventory, 5lbs : 0

-The Bulgarian Carrot chile pepper is available year-round with peak season in the summer and fall.
+Bulgarian Carrot chile peppers are available year-round, with a peak season in the summer through fall.

 Bulgarian Carrot chile peppers, botanically classified as Capsicum annuum, are an heirloom variety growing on small plants reaching forty-five centimeters in height and are members of the Solanaceae or nightshade family.
 Native to Bulgaria, the peppers are believed to be a cross of a Caribbean habanero varietal and a Bulgarian pepper and are also commonly referred to as Hot Carrot peppers or Shipka peppers, which is a name that is highly debated.
 Some experts believe the term Shipka is named after a small town in central Bulgaria while other experts trace it back to a Bulgarian term for rose hips.
 The English name of the pepper comes from its striking resemblance to a bright orange baby carrot.
 Despite its many names, Bulgarian Carrot chile peppers are a moderately hot variety ranging 5,000 to 30,000 SHU on the Scoville scale and are favored for their crunchy texture and tangy spice.